ClickHouse/ClickHouse/docs/en/query_language/misc.md

 - [StripeLog](../operations/table_engines/stripelog.md)
 - [MergeTree family](../operations/table_engines/mergetree.md)

-The `*Log` engines do not provide automatic data recovery on failure.
+`*Log` engines don't provide automatic data recovery on failure.
 Use the `CHECK TABLE` query to track data loss in a timely manner.

-For the `MergeTree` family engines the `CHECK TABLE` query shows a check status for every individual table data part at the local server.
+For `MergeTree` family engines, the `CHECK TABLE` query shows a check status for every individual data part of a table on the local server.

 **If the data is corrupted**